codl/forget/README.markdown

 you can run your own if you want to, youll need postgresql and rabbitmq and python 3.6+

+youll also need redis probably unless you wanna set the rate limiter to use the in-memory store, which doesnt work if you have more than one web process

 ```
 $ # set up virtualenv (recommended)
 $ virtualenv venv